Canada's parliament says China committed genocide against Muslim minorities

 The Chinese government has repeatedly denied allegations of human rights abuses against Muslim minorities in Xinjiang.
 At a news conference on Monday, Chinese Foreign Ministry spokesman Wang Wenbin urged foreign countries to "stop interfering in China's internal affairs under the pretext of Xinjiang-related or human rights issues."

-In a statement released following the vote, Foreign Minister Garneau said that the Trudeau government believes that allegations against China need to be investigated by international experts.
+In a statement released following Monday's vote, Canadian Foreign Minister Garneau said that the Trudeau government believes that allegations against China need to be investigated by international experts.

 "The Government of Canada takes any allegations of genocide extremely seriously.
 We have the responsibility to work with others in the international community in ensuring that any such allegations are investigated by an independent international body of legal experts," Garneau said in statement released Monday, adding that a "credible investigation" should by launched by an international and independent body.